Your Power: Background and release

 After the song's release, Eilish gave an interview for the British edition of Vogue.
 She talked about how her life had greatly changed since she was a child, as well as the negative aspects of fame and her struggles with self-acceptance.
 Dubbing "Your Power" as an "open letter to people who take advantage", Eilish explained that it sought to discuss the confluence between sexual misconduct and body image.
 To further contextualize its themes, she stated that she was sexually abused during her childhood:

 I used to not understand why age mattered.
 And, of course, you feel like that when you're young, because you're the oldest you've ever been.
 You feel like you're so mature and you know everything … People forget that you can grow up and realize shit was fucked up when you were younger.

 During a BBC 100 Women interview, Eilish said that almost every person would find "Your Power" relatable because she wrote it to be about many people she had met who had had difficulties with handling their influence over others carefully.
 In her words, "[i]t's hard to have power and it's really hard when you really don't have any power and suddenly you have a lot of power.
 It's hard not to take advantage of it and abuse it."
 One example she cited was when she was in a toxic relationship with a man who, according to her, was very physically and emotionally abusive: "When I hear this song, I think of [...] how much trauma he has caused me[.]"

 Music and lyrics

-"Your Power" is primarily a folk ballad.
-(Note: Music critics who described "Your Power" as folk or a ballad include:
+"Your Power" is a folk ballad; (Note: Music critics who described "Your Power" as folk or a ballad include: